- 1 How long can bed bugs live in an empty house?

 Can there be just one bed bug?
 It’s impossible to say that there’s never only one bed bug, but it’s unlikely.
 Even if there is just one, if it’s a pregnant female, it won’t be long before there are many, many more.

 One of the most effective DIY solutions for killing bed bugs instantly is diluted rubbing alcohol.
 Alcohol kills bed bugs as soon as it makes contact with them.
 It also evaporates quickly, which makes it safer to use than other forms of alcohol.
 Keep in mind that while alcohol is effective at killing bed bugs quickly…

-Does bleach kill bed bug eggs?
+Does vinegar kill bed bug eggs?

 5. Vinegar.
 However, it’s important to remember that whilst vinegar will kill bed bugs by damaging their nervous systems, it won’t do anything for eggs.
 Saturate the edges of the infected area (such as underneath and around furniture) with white distilled vinegar, and then directly onto bed bugs.

 Do I have to throw away my furniture if I have bed bugs?